Khodadad Azizi

 Khodadad Azizi (خداداد عزیزی; born 22 June 1971) is an Iranian football coach and former player who played as a striker.

+Early life

+He lived in the Piranshahr neighborhood of Mashhad.
+As a child, he played soccer with mismatched pair of shoes and at the age of 11, he worked as a construction worker with his brother to support himself.
+In high school, he was expelled from Haj Taqi Agha Bozorg High School for insulting the sports teacher.
+Then, with the help of his brother Jahangir Zendedel (the manager of the Abu Muslim club), he enrolled in Amir Kabir High School.

 Club career

 After playing for a few clubs in Iran and following his performance in Asia, he moved to Germany in 1997 to play for 1.
 FC Köln.
 Azizi, along with his Iranian national teammates Ali Daei and Karim Bagheri, were among the first Iranians to enter the Bundesliga.

 Having played for three seasons in 1.
 FC Köln, he signed a contract with California-based club San Jose Earthquakes, became the second Iranian player to play in the United States' Major League Soccer.
 In 2001, Khodadad Azizi was transferred to the United Arab Emirates club Al Nasr, before returning to Iran and joining Pas Tehran.

 In 2005, he signed for Admira Wacker in the Austrian Bundesliga.
 He returned to Iran soon after and signed for lower division club, Oghab.
 His stay there was not very lengthy as he signed for Rah Ahan in late 2005.

 After the 2005–06 season, Azizi retired from club and international football.
 He finished his international career with 47 caps and 11 goals.
 Following his retirement, Azizi was employed by his hometown club, Aboomoslem, as club chairman advisor.
 Azizi also co-owns a sports clothing label called Majid with financial backing from Abdol Majid Saedifar who put a $400,000 into the company.
 In September 2011, Khabaronline.ir reported Azizi to be the owner of Siah Jamegaan of Khorasaan, a spin-off of F.C.
 Aboomoslem.